 The ribbon diaphragm is ideally corrugated to increase its transverse rigidity and reduce its resonant frequency.
-It also has relatively low mass, which improves the accuracy of its movement.
+It also has a relatively low mass, which improves the accuracy of its movement.

-The audio signal is applied across the diaphragm itself and an alternating magnetic field is induced.
+The audio signal is applied across the diaphragm itself, and an alternating magnetic field is induced.

 Many ribbon drivers, then, have a step-down transformer (or an equivalent transformerless circuit) to drop the voltage of the signal while boosting the current.

 The magnets, which are to the side of the diaphragm rather than to the front and rear, must be extra powerful to make up for the lower voltage and less-than-ideal positioning.
-These magnets are generally designed extremely close to the diaphragm to improve magnetic flux and to keep air from passing through the driver.
+These magnets are generally designed extremely close to the diaphragm to improve magnetic flux and keep air from passing through the driver.

-Ribbon diaphragms/drivers are cherished for their accuracy but are notorious for their low sensitivity/efficiency ratings and their fragility.
+Ribbon diaphragms/drivers are cherished for their accuracy but are notorious for their low sensitivity/efficiency ratings and fragility.